-Rising pollution levels have increased the incidence of toddler asthma.
-Our expert tells you how to bring relief to your toddler when she has an attack of asthma and help her breathe easy.
+Do you get scared when your toddler suffers from an asthma attack?
+Our expert tells you how to bring relief to your toddler and help her breathe easy.

 By Dr Harish VS

-Asthma is not an infectious disease.
-Asthma attacks in your toddler can be very frightening and distressing.
+Asthma attacks in a toddler can be very frightening and distressing for a parent.
+But, it is not an infectious disease.
 Once you understand your child’s asthma, you will be able to manage it effectively.

 Asthma affects your child’s lungs.
 Small tubes that carry air in and out of the lungs are called airways.
 When the airways come in contact with things that irritate its inner lining, the tubes narrow down in diameter.
 This leads to tightening of the airways and more mucus is produced than usual.